edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 Unfortunately we are not done yet at this point.
 We need to add a custom script on the Open-Mesh device, so that it can handle the static IP address of the WLC device.
 We also need to configure the WLC with such a static address for the network issued by the Open-Mesh device.

-First connect to the Open-Mesh device via SSH and lookup the IP address information used for the public SSID via the command &#8220;ifconfig br-pub&#8221;.
+First connect to the Open-Mesh device via SSH and lookup the IP address information used for the public SSID via the command "ifconfig br-pub".
 The result should look like this:

 <pre>root@N3:~# ifconfig br-pub
 br-pub    Link encap:Ethernet  HWaddr AC:86:12:34:56:78